GHS Questions – Questions – Questions!

 7. To reinforce the full Haz Com training that was provided earlier, build a bridge between that and the new GHS system.
 One idea involves a work group or team setting.
 Provide each person the specific SDSs for the chemicals to which they may be exposed.
 Then, ask each worker on the team to find a piece of information about one of the chemicals from one of the SDSs and share it.
 Pick the most important information based on the hazards of the various chemicals; like for a material that is highly flammable ask for information on how to control the fire hazard and what to do in an emergency.
 This activity help reinforce previously learned information and teaches how to read and interpret information from the new SDS format.

-8. Follow up several months later with a short group activity, like having the workers go through a quick recognition exercise.
+8. Follow up several months later with short group activities, like having the workers go through a quick recognition exercise.
 If they are good at remembering what the pictograms are and how to protect themselves, they understand.
 If not, it tells you that your training fell short and that more follow-up is required.